5 Calgary Festivals to Check Out in August

 Country Thunder

-After a two-year hiatus (due to the COVID-19 pandemic), Country Thunder has made its return to Calgary’s summer festival scene.
 Known for its always-impressive lineup, this three-day-long event showcases up-and-coming artists alongside some of the biggest names in country music.
-Since its inception in 2016, the festival has been held at Prairie Winds Park in northeast Calgary.
-This year, however, it takes place at Fort Calgary — an appropriate venue, considering its proximity to the National Music Centre.
-Headliners include Morgan Wallen, Florida Georgia Line and Lee Brice.
+Returning to Fort Calgary again this year — an appropriate venue, considering its proximity to the National Music Centre – headliners include Tim McGraw, Keith Urban and Jon Pardi.

 Fort Calgary, 750 9 Ave S.E., countrythunder.com/ab